georgi/shinmun/README.md

 ### Blog configuation

-Inside `config.ru` you can set the properties of your blog:
+In `config.ru` you can set the properties of your blog:

     blog.config = {
       :language => 'en',